paultouma24/fitness-generator/README.md

 Personal flask web-app that generates my full-body lifting exercises 3X a week.

-It uses my full-body workout exercise template and takes into account previous workouts to not repeat same exercises within the same week.
+It uses my full-body workout exercise template and takes into account previous workouts to not repeat exercises per body-part within the same week.

 To Run App Locally: `python backend/app.py`